-Are you looking for a family doctor or nurse practitioner?
-The Quesnel Northern Interior Rural Primary Care Network (PCN) team is working with clinics in your community to help you find a primary care provider (family doctor or nurse practitioner.
+The Quesnel Northern Interior Rural Primary Care Network (PCN) team is working with local clinics to help connect patients with a primary care provider, either a family doctor or nurse practitioner.
 The Quesnel catchment area includes the following surrounding communities:

 - South to McLeese Lake